Creating Product Mockups - Making the Mockup

 Watch the video tutorial, below, of the steps shown in this tutorial!

 My next post is going to discuss advanced product mockup file set ups.
-To follow along with this series, and get some more freebies, sign up now!

 Have you created mockups before?
 What other products would you mockup patterns on?
 Let me know your thoughts on this tutorial in the comments below!